Engineering

 Not all memory content is the same kind of thing, and treating it as undifferentiated text is one of the more common design mistakes in production agent memory.

-Procedural memory covers how things are done: workflows a user follows, coding patterns they prefer, communication formats that work for them.
+• Procedural memory covers how things are done: workflows a user follows, coding patterns they prefer, and communication formats that work for them.
 Procedural memory influences behavior rather than knowledge - it shapes how an agent responds rather than what it knows.
 It is underused in current agent systems and disproportionately valuable when captured correctly.
+It is a useful application-level category for workflows and habits, even if it is not always exposed as a separate storage layer.

 Understanding which type of memory you are storing changes where it should live and how long it should be retained.
 Semantic facts about a user stay relevant for months.
 Details of a specific debugging session may be irrelevant after the week ends.